 |Soldering Iron||3x AOYUE Int 968A+||Primarily thru-hole soldering of discrete components in PCBs|

 |Solder Pot||SMTmax ML-52T5||For soldering many thru-hole components on one PCB at a time|

 |IC Heater/Reflow Oven||Puhui T-962A||For soldering many surface mount components on one PCB at a time, or rework|

 |5-axis CNC machine||TBD – COMING SOON||Subtractive manufacturing: carving shapes from a variety of materials: plastics, metals, etc.|

 If you need hands-on engineering or software development help to build your product, our staff time is available on an hourly basis.

 |$87/hour for Vault Labs and Vault members in good standing.|

 How do I learn more, or get started?

-To learn more, signup for our public tours, and optionally sit down with Jesse for a few minutes to talk about the facility and how we can help grow your business.
+To learn more, signup for our public tours and find out how we can help grow your business.